NordicESMhub/nordicesmhub.github.io/README.md

 Thank you so much for visiting the project and we do hope that you'll join us on this amazing journey to support Nordic Earth System Modeling Hub.

+We would like to thank [StreetScienceCommunity](https://streetscience.community/) for creating the website template.
+We copied it from [StreetScienceCommunity Github](https://github.com/StreetScienceCommunity/StreetScienceCommunity.github.io).

+Most pictures are from [Unsplash](https://unsplash.com/).

 ## Glossary

 * **README file**: a document that introduces an open project to the public and any potential contributors